Soil Amendment Requirements#

-Complete a Soil Amendment Certificate (PDF 28KB) and return to Building Services, 281 N. College Ave.
+Complete a Soil Amendment Certificate and return to Building Services, 281 N. College Ave.
 Include the receipt showing the amount and type of soil amendment or a lab result showing proof that the soil added meets the topsoil requirements.

 - Reduces compaction

 - Conserves irrigation water